deathbybandaid/piadvanced/README.md

 ### I will be updating this with new stuff all the time. you can always run git pull the /etc/piadvanced to download any changes.

-# Here is what this bad boy does:
+# Here is what this half MB bad boy does:

 #### This install:
 * Will ask you many yes/no questions.
 If you don't want to install something, simply say NO!